dmitrymomot/gokit/sanitizer/README.md

 ## Overview

-The `sanitizer` package provides a clean, zero-configuration approach to sanitize struct fields using struct tags.
-It supports 15+ built-in sanitizers and allows custom sanitization functions to be registered.
+The `sanitizer` package provides a clean, tag-based approach to sanitize struct fields using struct tags.
+It offers a thread-safe implementation with 15+ built-in sanitizers and supports custom sanitization functions.
+This package is designed to simplify input sanitation in web applications and APIs.

 ## Features

 - Declarative tag-based field sanitization
 - Thread-safe implementation with mutex protection
 - Multiple sanitization rules per field
-- Built-in sanitizers for common operations
+- 15+ built-in sanitizers for common operations
 - Extensible with custom sanitization functions
+- Zero dependencies beyond standard library and strcase
+- Support for parameterized sanitizers

 ## Usage

-### Basic Usage
+### Basic Example

 ```go
 import (